aashiqms/supersocial/readme.md

 STATICFILES_DIR = [os.path.join(BASE_DIR, 'static')]
 ```

-### Creating templates that we are always going to use in this website
+### Creating templates that we are always going to use in this website inside supersocial -> templates -> base.html, index.html

 - base.html
 ```html